eXist-db/messaging-replication/web/demo/messaging/HOWTO.md

 - One (!) eXist-db database with the messaging-replication extension installed.

 > There are two collections, one to demonstrate "queues" and one to demonstrate "topics".
-The documents are almost identical except the `java.naming.provider.url` value.
+The documents are almost identical except the `destination` value, and a few additional requiper parameters for durable topics.

 ## Start message 'receiver'
 On the 'receiving' eXist-db instance